0x4248/notebook/source/content/01 Areas/Furry/Characters/Blix.md

 # Blix

 ***
-Blix is a anthropomorphic fox which is my fursona.
+Blix is a anthropomorphic folf which is my fursona.
 Blix is a blue, white and black fox.
 His name comes from several things.
 The `Bl` part comes from the main colour of his fur which is blue.
 The `x` at the end comes from the second character from my username `0x4248`.

 ## Ref sheet